Ken148/LAN-party-2024/README.md

 - **Instagram:** [Folllow Us](https://www.instagram.com/scvlanparty/)
 ## Contact

-For more information, please contact ...
+For more information, please contact any of out social media and other apps!